devxrachit/devxrachit/README.md

 <br/>

-> Software engineer who likes the unglamorous parts — the queue that doesn't drop jobs,
-> the pipeline that fails loudly, the type that catches the bug before prod does.
-> Currently shipping production Next.js at **Novoguard LLC** and researching satellite
-> imagery with a CNN–Transformer–LSTM model.
+Hey, I'm Rachit.
+I write software for a living — currently full-stack work on a production Next.js app at **Novoguard LLC**, and on the side I'm finishing up an IEEE paper on satellite imagery using a CNN–Transformer–LSTM setup.

+Most of what I enjoy is backend reliability.
+Async job processing, queues that don't silently drop work, that sort of thing.
+I'll happily spend an afternoon making a pipeline fail *loudly* instead of mysteriously.

 <div align="center">